Check out the new trailers for DC Comics TV shows

 Supergirl

-Superman's cousin Supergirl/Kara Zor-El (played by Melissa Benoist), lives in National City assisting media mogul Cat Grant, but is also recruited by Hank Henshaw, the head of a super-secret agency, to help protect National City from sinister threats.
+Superman's cousin Supergirl/Kara Zor-El (played by Melissa Benoist), lives in National City assisting media mogul Cat Grant, but she's also recruited by Hank Henshaw, the head of a supersecret agency, to help protect National City from sinister threats.

-The biggest reveal is the new Supergirl suit that looks a little like a motorcycle outfit with a glowing sigil for the House of El.
+The biggest reveal is the new Supergirl suit, which looks a little like a motorcycle outfit with a glowing sigil for the House of El.
 But is it Supergirl wearing it, or her doppelganger discovered in Russia last season?

 The CW also announced during Comic-Con that transgender actor Nicole Maines will play Nia Nal, "a soulful young transgender woman with a fierce drive to protect others.
 Nia's journey this season means fulfilling her destiny as the superhero Dreamer."

 In addition, actor April Parker Jones will play Colonel Haley, and actor David Ajala will play Manchester Black.
-They join the cast with actor Jesse Rath (who plays the Legion of Super Heroes' Brainiac-5) and actor Sam Witwer (who will play Agent Liberty).
+They join the cast with actor Jesse Rath (who plays the Legion of Super Heroes' Brainiac-5) and actor Sam Witwer (who'll play Agent Liberty).

 Supergirl premieres Oct.
 14 on The CW.